ReneBri/NotesApp-Frontend/README.md

 // Dispatch Object
 { type: ‘UPDATE_DISPLAY_NAME’, payload: newDisplayName }
 ```
-So, once the authStateReducer is called by our dispatch function, it checks for the matching type property in the switch statement, in this case its ‘UPDATE_DISPLAY_NAME’.
+So, once the authStateReducer is called by our dispatch function, it checks for the matching 'type' property in the switch statement, in this case its ‘UPDATE_DISPLAY_NAME’.
 Once it finds a match, it then returns the new state, in this case an object.
 It does this by spreading out the values of the old state with '...state'.
 This gives us the old, unchanged values of authIsReady and hasPassword.
 Then because we specify the 'user' property it will update that property.
 In this case, spreading out the old values of email and phoneNumber and then changing the displayName value to that of the 'action.payload', which we specified in the dispatch function.
 So this then will return the following:
 ```
 { authIsReady: true, hasPassword: true, user: { displayName: 'New Display Name', email: 'rene@rene.com', phoneNumber: '1234' } }
 ```